landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 ### B) Data storage
-Datasets will be shared internally by keeping.
+Datasets will be shared with the OSU faculty, team members, and students thorugh the R-drive (R:\projects\BrBoMaster).

-Box

 ### C) Confidentiality
 The measures for establishing safeguards to protect the confidentiality of the data among the researchers in this Project are *[Complete.
 Feel free to refer to the DMP for detailed description of the confidentiality measures]*.
 This helps prevent unauthorized use or access to the data and limiting access to data for authorized staff.